Maximilian-Seitz/ExDemonKing/chapters/Chapter_2.md

 Without any sense of direction, there wasn't much deliberation.
 Forward.
 Having escaped so far, I wasn't intending on letting myself be caught up to.
-The teleportation trap had few patterns in it's choice of targets, but it's range was still limited.
+The teleportation trap had few patterns in its choice of targets, but its range was still limited.
 Direct pursuit through it was impossible, but I likely remained in the same forest.
 Leaving this region, and eventually the kingdom, was inevitable.